-Candied Spiced Nuts make a deliciously sweet and savory holiday appetizer or snack with your favorite mixed nuts, a dash of cayenne, and warming cinnamon.
+If you are anything like me, you won’t be able to stop snacking on these Candied Spiced Nuts.
+They make a deliciously sweet and savory holiday appetizer or snack with your favorite mixed nuts caramelized in brown sugar with a dash of cayenne and warming cinnamon.
 Also a great edible gift idea!

 I love to make a big batch of these slightly spicy, sweet, and caramelized mixed nuts in mid-December.
 Then I’ll divide them up in neat little gifting packages and hand them out to everyone.
 I also highly recommend keeping some spiced nuts in the freezer.
 They defrost quickly, so you can always reach for your stash to keep guests entertained before a meal.

 The most important ingredients for this candied nuts recipe are the spices and butter to coat the nuts in a rich, flavorful glaze.
 When it comes to the nuts themselves, you can use any you like!
 I’m going to give you a quick shopping list here, but be sure to scroll to the recipe card for the full amounts.

 Here are the ingredients for holiday spiced nuts: